The best of Jeju Island: 3 day itinerary

 No one knows the exact origins or symbolism of the stone Dol Hareubang but Jeju folklore believes they represent gods which offer protection and fertility.
 They are usually placed at entrances as they are believed to provide protection against demons travelling between realities.
 You can buy a small Dol Hareubang to take home with you.

-Are you looking for the best activities?
+Are you looking for the best activity?

 a stone Jeju statue with a face and a flower garland around the neck